Tenoywil/CaribEX/docs/API.md

 ## Overview

-This document describes the backend API integration for the CaribX frontend application.
+This document describes the backend API integration for the CaribEX frontend application.
 The API follows RESTful conventions and uses JSON for request/response payloads.

 ---